Your Mid-Year Financial Check-In

 As we hit the halfway mark, do you know where your original New Year's resolutions are?
 Read on for tips on how to get the most out of your mid-year financial check-in.

-Believe it or not, we’re halfway through 2021.
-This year has been anything but predictable, and that probably applies to your finances as well.
+Believe it or not, we’re halfway through the year.
+It's been anything but predictable, and that probably applies to your finances as well.

 Whether you’ve been diligently tracking your financial goals since January or haven’t peeked at your resolutions since the first of the year, it’s time for a mid-year check-in.